Grinderofl/ProjectSample/README.md

 # ProjectSample
-Sample product management and ordering site using MVC5, NHibernate and Windsor with DDD concepts
+Sample product management and ordering site using MVC5, NHibernate and Castle Windsor with DDD concepts

 This project is created to demonstrate the following:

 * SOLID
 * Domain-Driven Design
-* CQRS
+* Command-Query Responsibility Segregation
-* Message-oriented architecture
+* Message-oriented + Layered architecture
 * Convention-oriented programming
 * Usage and nesting of Editor / Display Templates
 * Structure & Organization